NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 	- Also refer to the [Enemies.sjson](#enemiessjson) section for more information on this file.
 3. Enable the enemy in `EnemySets.lua` to have it appear in game.
 4. For some enemies, animation data is stored in a separate `CharacterAnim_...` type file - ensure this is added to the `SjsonFileMappings` table in `RequiredFileData.lua` if needed.
+5. Ensure that the various animations for the enemy are copied, e.g. `PreAttackAnimation` etc. This will often indicate if the enemy may be binked.

 The following steps apply to binked enemies only.
-If an enemy is binked, it will have a `Binks` property in `EnemyData.lua`.
+If an enemy is binked, it might have a `Binks` property in `EnemyData.lua`.

 1. In `EnemyDataHandler.lua`, add the appropiate stun animation to the `StunAnimations` table in the modifications.
 	- You can find the stun animation by looking for the `OnStunAnimation` property for the enemy (or it's parent) in `Enemies.sjson` in Hades.